SAP/guided-answers-extension/packages/testcases/View Guided Answers Content.md

 ### Open Guided Answers (SBAS and VSCODE)

-**GIVEN** the user opens in the 'Command Pallette' in SBAS/VSCODE **WHEN** the user enters 'SAP: Open Guided Answers' **THEN** 'SAP:Open Guided Answers' appears in the command palette drop down
+**GIVEN** the user opens the 'Command Palette' in SAP Buisness Application Studio/VSCODE **WHEN** the user enters 'SAP: Open Guided Answers' **THEN** 'SAP: Open Guided Answers' appears in the command palette drop down

 **GIVEN** 'SAP: Open Guided Answes' appears in the command paletted dropdown